Dictionary Generation with Dictionary Comprehension in Python

 lst2 = ['john', 'kate', 'alex', 'mary']

-Using them, create a dictionary in which the keys will be the elements of the first list, and the values will be the elements of the second list:
+Using them, create a dictionary where the keys are the elements of the first list, and the values are from the second list:

 {'name1': 'john', 'name2': 'kate', 'name3': 'alex', 'name4': 'mary'}